15 Best Things to Do in Margate (FL)

 Children’s Science Explorium

-With a variety of interactive exhibits and activities for children in their preteen years, the Explorium allows kids to get their hands dirty while learning about the natural world.
+With a variety of interactive exhibits and activities for children up to 12, the Explorium allows kids to get their hands dirty while learning about the world around them.

-Evening telescope events, story time, and regularly scheduled science demonstrations are all on their calendar of events, so check it out before heading over.
+Evening telescope events, story time, and regular science demonstrations are all on the calendar, so check out the programs before heading over.

 FATVillageSource: Knight Foundation / Flickr